 Certain derivatives and cash instruments are specifically designated and qualify for hedge accounting.
 We apply hedge accounting to minimize volatility in earnings and capital caused by changes in interest rates or foreign exchange rates.
 Interest rate and currency fluctuations will either cause assets and liabilities to appreciate or depreciate in market value or cause variability in forecasted cash flows.
-When a hedging relationship is effective, gains, losses, revenue and expenses of the hedging instrument will offset the gains, losses, revenue and expenses of a hedging relationship based on the change in fair value of the derivative hedging instrument relative to the change in fair value of the hedged item.
+When a hedging relationship is effective, gains, losses, revenue and expenses of the hedging instrument will offset the gains, losses, revenue and expenses of the hedged item.
+We largely assess and measure the effectiveness of a hedging relationship based on the change in fair value of the derivative hedging instrument relative to the change in fair value of the hedged item.
 When cash instruments are designated as hedges of currency risks, only changes in their value due to currency risk are included in the assessment and measurement of hedge effectiveness.